Iowa teacher charged with sexually exploiting student

 COLUMBUS JUNCTION, Iowa (AP) — A southeastern Iowa high school teacher has been arrested and charged with sexually exploiting a student at his school.

 The Iowa Department of Public Safety says in a news release that 33-year-old Eusebio Jimenez Jr. was charged Thursday with sexual exploitation by a school employee.
-Authorities say Jimenez is a Spanish language teacher in the Columbus Community High School.
-He was still listed Thursday on the school's website as a teacher.
+Jimenez is a Spanish language teacher in the Columbus Community High School.
+Superintendent Gary Benda says Jimenez has been suspended pending the outcome of his criminal case.

 Jimenez was booked into the Louisa County Jail; a person who answered the phone at the jail Thursday afternoon said Jimenez was in the process of being released on $5,000 cash bond.
 It was not clear whether Jimenez had an attorney.